Arjun-S19/AutoEmailBot/README.md

 ### How to Use AutoEmailBot
 1. **Create and Invite a Discord Bot**: Create a Discord bot in the Discord Developer Portal to use to host the script, and invite the bot to a Discord server

-2. **Update the Code for Your Use**: Replace the placeholder in `DISCORD_TOKEN` with your bot token, and modify the `EMAIL_PRESETS` and `EMAIL_SIGNATURES` dictionaries to include your sender email credentials and signatures
+2. **Update the Code for Your Use**: In config.py, replace the placeholder `DISCORD_TOKEN` with your bot token, and modify the `EMAIL_PRESETS` and `EMAIL_SIGNATURES` dictionaries to include your sender email credentials and signatures
 	- *Note*: Regular email address passwords will not work for this script.
 You must create an app password to bypass two-factor authentication to ensure the bot functions properly.
 More information can be found [here](https://support.google.com/accounts/answer/185833?hl=en).

 3. **Run the Script**: Use an IDE/CDE to run the script, turning the bot on